tutorgen/hpit_services/README.md

 3. Create a new virtual environment with: `virtualenv -p $PY3_PATH env`
 3. Activate that environment with: `source env/bin/activate`
 4. Install HPIT's dependencies with: `pip3 install -r requirements.txt`.
-7. Sync the configuration database with sqlite. `python3 manager.py syncdb`
+7. Sync the configuration database with sqlite. `python3 manage.py syncdb`
-8. Seed the Mongo Database with `python3 manager.py mongo server/db/mongo`
+8. Seed the Mongo Database with `python3 manage.py mongo`
+9. (optional) Setup the MongoDB Indexes for faster performance. `python3 manage.py indexdb`
-6. Start the MongoDB instance with `mongod --dbpath server/db/mongo`
+10. Start the MongoDB instance with `python3 manage.py mongo`
-8. Run the test suite by typing `python3 manager.py test`
+8. Run the test suite by typing `python3 manage.py test`

-To start the HPIT server type: `python3 manager.py start` and open your browser to http://127.0.0.1:8000.
+To start the HPIT server type: `python3 manage.py debug` and open your browser to http://127.0.0.1:8000.

 ###<a name="GSInstallUbuntu12Toc"></a> Installing HPIT on Ubuntu 12.04